MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-edge-howto-use-gitops.md

 ![Screenshot showing hello-arc service.](media/aks-edge/hello-arc-pods-up.png)

-Open a browser and navigate to your Node IP which is the `external-IP` of your `ingress-nginx-controller`.
+Open a browser and navigate to your Node IP, which is the `external-IP` of your `ingress-nginx-controller`.

 ![Screenshot of hello-arc application.](media/aks-edge/hello-arc-app-success.png)